Leah Remini Slams Beck’s Scientology Denial as ‘Pussy Move’

 The seven-time Grammy winner suggested the religion was kinda, sorta part of his life.
 “Yeah, people in my family do it.
 I’ve read books, and I’ve learned about it.
 I mean, what I’m doing—I have a job, raising kids, I have friends, I have my interests, so I think my life is pretty full.
 I’m not off doing some weirdo stuff.”

-Ortega reported that actor Jim Carrey’s former girlfriend, Cathriona White, was taking Scientology classes before she killed herself in 2015.
+Ortega reported that actor Jim Carrey’s former girlfriend Cathriona White was taking Scientology classes before she killed herself in 2015.
 Ortega also claimed that White, an Irish makeup artist, was introduced to the religion through Beck’s friends, who’d encouraged her to move to the United States to take church courses.

 “Her friends tell us that Cathriona originally got involved in Scientology about four to five years ago through members of musician Beck’s circle of friends,” Ortega stated in one September 2015 post.